DuckArroyo/socNetAPI/DevWorkNotes.md

 `/api/thoughts/:thoughtId/reactions`

-``POST`` to create a reaction stored in a single thought's `reactions` array field
+`POST` to create a reaction stored in a single thought's `reactions` array field

 `DELETE` to pull and remove a reaction by the reaction's `reactionId` value

 ## Development work

 Created server and added code.

 - included requirements.
 - set the port 3006
 - set db connection to `'mongodb://localhost:27017/social-media'` like in module example.

 Create the model(s)

 - User as outlined above
+- Thought as outlined above
+- Reaction as outline above, within Thought model

+## Adding controllers.

+Using the same format as module project.

+- user-controllers
+- thought-controllers

+to separate code.

+Create routes

+- user-routes
+- thought-routes

+they work as calls to controllers